Are you struggling with the cost of living?

 Read the government’s safeguarding policy

-If your tenant is claiming Housing Benefit, we will pay it as the tenant originally agreed with us.
-There are three options:
+If your tenant is claiming Housing Benefit, we will pay it as originally agreed by the them.
+There are three payment options:

-• directly to the landlord (known as direct payment) - you must have a valid landlord code for this
+• directly to you as the landlord (direct payment).
+You must have a valid landlord code for this

 • to the tenant by cheque